METAMORPHOSIS

 the female housefly lays about 2-7 batches of eggs, each batch consisting of 100-150 eggs.
 The eggs which are white are laid in moist, rotten animal, and plant remains including human faeces.
 They hatch out in 8 hours to 3 days into white larvae called maggots.

-during metamorphosis Larva stage:
+during the metamorphosis Larva stage:

-They are located on the 2nd and on the 12th segments of the body.
+They are located on the 2nd and on 12th segments of the body.
 It moults or sheds its skin several times and last for about 5 to 14 days after which it moves to a dry place to begin the pupa stage

 Pupa stage during metamorphosis:

-the maggot shortens, its skin becomes hard and brown and functioning as the pupa case or puparium.
+the maggot shortens, its skin becomes hard and brown and functions as the pupa case or puparium.
 The pupa is an oval barrel-shaped object with rings running transversely around it.
 It does not feed or move.
 It is during this stage that internal reorganization of the body takes place.

 Adult or Imago stage:

-in about 3 to 10 days later, the young adult or imago hatches out from the puparium.
+about 3 to 10 days later, the young adult or imago hatches out from the puparium.
 It emerges from the puparium by using a sac-like organ attached to its head to break it open.
 This organ is called the ptilinum.
 It inflates this organ with blood and presses it against the front end of the puparium.
 The pressure forces the top part of the case to crack.
 The imago then moves to the surface of the rotten filth and flies away when its wings are dry.

-DIFFERENCES BETWEEN METAMORPHOSIS IN HOUSEFLY AND TOAD
+DIFFERENCES BETWEEN METAMORPHOSIS IN HOUSEFLIES AND TOAD

 HOUSEFLY